Gut Feel: How Your Digestive System Affects Your Immune System

 So how do we build good gut bacteria?

 The good news is we can easily improve the balance of bacteria in our digestive system with quality supplementation, good nutrition and lifestyle techniques.

 Sugar, high-fat and processed foods promote the overgrowth of bad bacteria, while fruit and vegetables, legumes and whole grains help friendly bacteria thrive.
 Managing stress and getting enough sleep also seem to be important.

 What about probiotics?

-A common recommendation to improve our gut health is to eat foods containing sources of good bacteria such as yoghurt and sauerkraut or take probiotic supplements.
+A common recommendation to improve our gut health is to eat foods containing sources of good bacteria such as yoghurt and sauerkraut or take digestive health supplements like probiotics.
 While there is certainly no harm in this, the trouble is that the probiotics are often destroyed by our stomach acid before they can reach the small intestine.

 A more effective means of boosting your good bacteria and supporting your immune system is consuming prebiotics and soluble fibre.
 These substances can make it through the harsh acidic environment of our stomach and actually provide food for the good bacteria in our small intestine.

 Prebiotics and soluble fibre are special kinds of fibres found in certain fruit and vegetables, rice bran, oat bran, legumes, linseed (flaxseed) seaweed, nuts and seeds.
 The body doesn’t actually digest these fibres, the bacteria in our gut break them down and ferments them.